Marilao: Barangays

 Marilao is politically subdivided into 16 barangays - as shown in the matrix below - all classified as urban.
-Each barangay consists of puroks and some have sitios.
+Each barangay consists of housing subdivisions and villages, puroks and some have sitios.

-Most populous

-Barangay Loma de Gato is now holds the most populous village both in the province of Bulacan and in Central Luzon region upon the division of barangay Muzon in the neighboring city of San Jose del Monte after the successful plebiscite approving the proposal in March 2023.
+Barangay Loma de Gato holds the most populous village both in the province of Bulacan and in Central Luzon region after the division of Barangay Muzon, San Jose del Monte after the ratification of the successful plebiscite concluded in March 2023.